LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 There are many complications in thinking about library membership.

 - Should this include all members or just 'active' members.
+In the context of GDPR is there such a thing as active membership?
 - What does active membership mean?
 - What activities in libraries require membership?
 - Should we be reducing the number of activities that require membership?